JordanSpencerWu/jordan-wu-deprecated-2/src/books/2017/the-dip.md

 Quitting the projects that don't go anywhere is essential if you want to stick out the right ones.

-If your job is a Cul-de-Sac (French for "dead end"), you have to quit or accept the fact that your career is over.
+If your job is a Cul-de-Sac French for "dead end", you have to quit or accept the fact that your career is over.

 Strategic quitting is a conscious decision you make based on the choices that are available to you.